 Competitive analysis includes both the components: quantitative (involving figures) and qualitative (not dealing with figures).
 The first and the foremost aspect for evaluating the data is to maintain a record for content and the services (provided on the website), that is, the informative search and the availed benefits.
 There can be discrepancies because of multiple analyzes, but that doesn’t mean you make inapt low-level records.
 Such inventories will lose the purpose of analyzing the websites of the competitors by giving vague details that are irrelevant.
 Instead, make records that are specialized and high-level as they can make useful comparisons through relevant information.
 In case of lengthy projects, the methodology adopted is to test on the labeling and categorizations so as to assess the users’ preference for such distributions.
 Graphic design, too, is an important parameter to judge the look-and-feel of the websites in the market.
 The extent and the scope for improvement can be determined by evaluating various heuristics such as consistent design, efficient navigation, organizational clarity and many others so as to set a fixed standard.

 The Numbers that Speak

 Analysis can be done on quantitative lines by creating ranks for the scores obtained in the heuristics evaluation.
 Comparisons can be deduced on individual and aggregate terms.
-User testing can also include studying the data based on relative metrics such as time taken, number of clicks, success rates etc. and then giving the ratings based on its result.
-Statistics determining search engine favorability definitely pronounces the success rate of the marketing efforts by the competitors.
+User testing can also include studying the data based on relative metrics such as time taken, a number of clicks, success rates, etc. and then giving the ratings based on its result.
+Statistics determining search engine favorability definitely pronounce the success rate of the marketing efforts by the competitors.